Lotti/node-mqtt/README.md

 # node-mqtt

 The server is composed by a REST API server and an MQTT broker.
-At this time the MQTT broker is working on WebSocket instead of a dedicated port.
+At this time the MQTT broker is reachable both from WebSocket and from his dedicated port.

 You can also run locally the server by using these commands.